Democrat Steve Thomas announces run for Ohio's 4th District congressional seat

 Some of the issues most important to Steve Thomas are public education, infrastructure, and economic development, like a bill that would support Ohio's farmers.

-The democratic primary for Ohio's 4th district congressional seat will be held March 19th, 2024.
+The Democratic primary for Ohio's 4th district congressional seat will be held on March 19th, 2024.